jameshughes89/cs101/site/outline/outline.rst

 Lecture Times
 =============

-N/A --- This course is offered asynchronously.
-Working through the topics is to be done independently while following the course schedule.
+* Asynchronous --- Content is to be covered independently while following the :doc:`schedule </outline/schedule>`.

 Lab Sections
 ============

-N/A --- This course is offered asynchronously.
-Working through the labs is to be done independently while following the course schedule.
+* Asynchronous --- Content is to be covered independently while following the :doc:`schedule </outline/schedule>`.

 Office Hours
 ============

-By appointment.
+* By appointment